 - Activated Reading Lab is a vocabulary-powered reading “flight simulator“ designed to help kids who arrive in kindergarten 3,000 to 4,000 words behind their peers build the word power and get the guided reading practice they need to become Expert Readers.
 The program is available only through school subscriptions and to select organizations helping at risk youths and fighting the high school drop out crisis.

-- Activated Reader operating principles: We Make Tools for Teachers • Protect Student Privacy • Believe Less (Tech) is More • Conduct Rigorous Effect-Size Research • Believe in Accessibility & Affordability • We Believe Democracy & Freedom Depend on Reading!
+- Activated Reader operating principles: We Make Tools for Teachers • Protect Student Privacy • Believe Less (Tech) is More • Conduct Rigorous Research • Believe in Accessibility & Affordability • Believe That Democracy & Freedom Depend on Reading!

 - STEM Stars Are Readers! — Science Reading & Listening Libraries